Why take our celiac genetic predisposition test?

 Our celiac disease genetic testing is the most accurate test you have to determine whether or not a person suffers from Celiac disease.
 Although blood antibody tests are available as well, these are only reliable if the person has been following a high gluten diet.
 If the person takes the blood antibody test and has not consumed any gluten shortly beforehand, then the test could provide false negative results.
 People already following a gluten-free diet will not find the answers they need using serology (blood) tests.
 Moreover, because the symptoms associated with Celiac disease are not necessarily specific to the disease, a genetic test is the only way of determining whether you have celiac disease if you have been on a gluten-free diet.

 With celiac disease genetic testing, you can find out whether you are really Celiac at any time and at any age.
-Our test is ideal for confirming the presence of Celiac disease or even excluding it in cases where following a gluten-free diet does not results in a reduction of symptoms.
+Our test is ideal for confirming the presence of Celiac disease or even excluding it in cases where following a gluten-free diet does not result in a reduction of symptoms.

 Our celiac disease genetic test is offered at £115 and results are ready in 1-2 weeks from receipt of samples at the laboratory.
 The DNA test allows you to effectively rule out the disease with an accuracy of 99%.

 Our celiac predisposition test is really simple

 We just require clients to collect samples using a sterile mouth swab found inside the kit we provide.
 There are no special conditions for mouth swab sampling except to avoid drinking, smoking and eating for 30 minutes before collecting your samples.